The Passion of Christ and the Passion of the Church

 Remnant Response

 The remnant response is to remain at the foot of the Cross: hold the unchanging Catholic Faith, the true Sacrifice, and lawful apostolic authority.
+This means learning to read apparent defeat rightly.
+Occupied structures are not the foundation.
+Christ is.
+Public humiliation is not the end of His work.
+It is often the place where fidelity is most clearly separated from convenience.

 The faithful should know this with certainty: valid apostolic lines have continued; validly ordained priests remain; and these priests offer the unchanging rites of the Church.
 Therefore, exile does not mean extinction.
 The altars remain.